Medical & Hazardous Waste

 No. Like autoclaves, PHANTOM is not appropriate for cytotoxic or antineoplastic drugs.
 These require high-temperature incineration at ≥1,100°C or specialized chemical neutralization.
 This is a segregation discipline issue — cytotoxic waste must be separated at source into purple-lidded containers and routed to a specialist contractor.

 Subcritical water hydrolysis at 180–250°C molecularly decomposes all biological material — proteins, nucleic acids, lipid membranes — into amino acids and simple organic molecules.
 This exceeds the Log 6 kill standard required for sterilization.
 No viable biological indicator can survive the process conditions.
-For specific jurisdictional certification requirements, regulatory documentation support is provided through Phantom Ecotech's compliance team.
+For specific jurisdictional certification requirements, regulatory documentation support is provided through Phantom's compliance team.

 Metal sharps (needles, scalpels) must be pre-sorted before PHANTOM processing — metal cannot be hydrolyzed and will damage the vessel.
 Sharps in plastic containers (HDPE) are processable once the metal is removed or the container is of plastic-only construction.
 Plastic sharps containers are hydrolyzed; the contained organic material and plastic are broken down.
 Many facilities combine a pre-shredding step (similar to ISS) to handle the sharps component before routing soft organic waste to PHANTOM.

 The PHANTOM 3M3 system has a total footprint of approximately 5×7×7 meters and weighs 12 tonnes.
 It is designed for modular plug-and-operate installation with full training included.
-Lead times vary by configuration and jurisdiction — contact Phantom Ecotech directly for a site-specific assessment and quotation.
+Lead times vary by configuration and jurisdiction — contact Phantom directly for a site-specific assessment and quotation.

 Healthcare Facility Infectious Waste Compliance Checklist